Surface modification of self-assembled isoporous polymer membranes for pressure-dependent high-resolution separation†

-Polymer membranes with narrow pore size distribution have received considerable attention because of the high-resolution and high-efficiency separation performance.
+Polymer membranes with narrow pore size distribution have received considerable attention because of their high-resolution and high-efficiency separation performance.
 By elaborately adjusting the parameters in the membrane formation process, we fabricated self-assembled perforated membranes with a series of pore diameters via the breath figure method.
 The membranes have very narrow pore size distribution and can be considered isoporous membranes.
-Membranes with controllable surface chemistry were further achieved by the dopamine chemistry.
+Membranes with controllable surface chemistry were further achieved by dopamine chemistry.
 The separation performance of the membranes was systematically investigated under different external pressures.
-We found that yeast cells can pass through membranes with a pore diameter smaller than the cell size under relatively high operation pressure.
+We found that yeast cells can pass through the membranes with a pore diameter smaller than the cell size under a relatively high operating pressure.
 The isoporous membranes were also applied to the separation of cell mixtures such as yeasts and lactobacilli.
 A very high flux is obtained under a pressure of as low as 0.004 MPa.
 Moreover, yeast cells are completely separated from lactobacilli with a rejection ratio of about 100%.
 The self-assembled isoporous membranes can also be applied in other size-based separation systems with excellent separation performance and reusability, enabling new opportunities in fields such as bio-separation and biosensors.

 - This article is part of the themed collection: Pioneering Investigators